Everyone has something valuable to share

 This may be a victorious tale or a tale of woe.
 We’ve certainly all experienced both.

 Whether the topic is highly technical, process or work skills based, we can all learn from each other’s experience.
 You’ve gone through the struggle or done something fantastically well - help others solve their problems by hearing about your story.

 Warning: Try avoid going too niche with this.
-Stick to problems that people understand, can apply or interesting to many even if it can’t be applied by them.
+Stick to problems that people understand, can apply or will find interesting.

 Using pressure as a motivator.